-When you have a sore throat, you may take a spoonful of honey or a lozenge.
-If you are anemic, you may add an iron tablet to your routine, after you speak to your doctor.
-However, what can you do when your spirit needs healing?
+When you have a cold, you may take an over-the-counter medicine and drink plenty of tea with a spoonful of honey in it.
+If you are anemic, your doctor may recommend adding an iron supplement to your medication regimen.
+These are all appropriate conventional treatments for these ailments, but what can you do when your spirit needs healing?

-There are many complementary therapies that have been nurturing people's souls for thousands of years all over the world.
-The successes of these therapies cannot always be measured in numbers or visible outcomes but in the feelings that patients experience after sharing in them.
+Complementary therapies hail from around the world and have been used for thousands of years to nurture people’s souls.
+The successes of these therapies cannot always be measured in numbers or visible outcomes.
+Rather, the benefits are often evident in the feelings that patients experience after sharing in them.